luigel/laravel-paymongo/README.md

 A PHP Library for [Paymongo](https://paymongo.com).

-This package os not affiliated with [Paymongo](https://paymongo.com).
+This package is not affiliated with [Paymongo](https://paymongo.com).
 The package requires PHP 7.2+

 -   [Paymongo for Laravel](#paymongo-for-laravel)
     -   [Installation](#installation)